NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

  />
     <figcaption>
         <p>
-            <a href="#figure-memory-layout-js">Memory layout in JavaScript:</a> In this example, I show the memory layout of the map object from the previous TypeScript snippet.
+            <a href="#figure-memory-layout-js">Memory layout in JavaScript:</a> This figure shows the memory layout of the map object from the previous TypeScript snippet.
         </p>
         <p>
             Note all the indirections needed at each level to represent this data structure.
 This problem is common in hight level languages.
         </p>
-        <p>Note also the extra properties pointers added in each object to support any code that would extend our objects with more properties.
-We will get back to this in <a href="#dynamic-vs-static-typing">the following section</a>.
+        <p>Note also the shape objects and the extra props (properties) pointers added in each object to support any code that would extend our objects with more properties.
+We will get back to this in the section <a href="#dynamic-vs-static-typing">Dynamic vs static typing</a>.
         </p>
     </figcaption>
 </figure>